 The Nimmie-Caira Project

-The $180 million Nimmie-Caira Project is a significant water saving project for NSW and particularly for the Murrumbidgee region.
+The Nimmie-Caira project was a $180 million significant water saving project for NSW, and particularly for the Murrumbidgee region.

-The Nimmie-Caira project area covers 84,417 ha in the lower reaches of the Murrumbidgee River floodplain (the Lowbidgee) between Maude and Balranald, South Western NSW (Figure 1).
+The property is 84,417 ha situated in the lower reaches of the Murrumbidgee River floodplain (the Lowbidgee) between Maude and Balranald, South Western NSW.
 It is a vital component the Lowbidgee being the largest remaining area of wetlands in the Murrumbidgee Valley.

-The project aims to balance the environmental and Aboriginal cultural heritage protection with commercial use so as to create an asset for the local community and the Murray Darling Basin.
+The project balances environmental and Aboriginal cultural heritage protection with commercial use, and by doing so creates an asset for the local community and the Murray Darling Basin.

-There are five major components to this project being:
+The five major components to this project included:

 - Land and water purchase.
 The project purchased 19 properties on the Nimmie-Caira floodplain, together with their share of the Lowbidgee Supplementary Water Entitlement (381,000 shares).

 - Environmental Watering Plan.
-To document the demand for environmental water within and beyond the project area.
+Documents the demand for environmental water within and beyond the project area.

-- Long Term Land Management Plan.
-To outline how the area will be managed into the future with some land managed for Aboriginal cultural heritage and/or environmental values and other land managed for commercial use.
+- Long Term Land Management and Water Management Plan.
+Outlines how the area will be managed into the future with some land managed for Aboriginal cultural heritage and environmental values and other land managed for commercial use.

 - Reconfiguring the water delivery infrastructure.
-To enhance the delivery of environmental water to lands identified as having high ecological value.
+Enhancing the delivery of environmental water to lands identified as having high ecological value.

 Nimmie-Caira area as part of the Lowbidgee